etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

-Python properties are implemented on top of `descriptors <https://docs.python.org/3/reference/datamodel.html#descriptors>`_ which is a lower-level and more universal mechanism to get hold on attribute access.
+Python properties are implemented on top of `descriptors <https://docs.python.org/3/reference/datamodel.html#descriptors>`_ which is a lower-level but more universal mechanism to get hold on attribute access.

 Context managers to guard resources